Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Conclusion

 The paper presents and describes in detail a technique for simultaneous measurement of the fission cross section ratio and angular distributions of fission fragments of two different nuclei by neutrons depending on the neutron energy, based on the use of position-sensitive multi-wire proportional counters of low pressure.
 Thus, if the cross-section of one of the nuclei is known, then the described technique allows measuring the cross-section of the other nucleus, as well as the angular distributions of fission fragments of both nuclei.

 This technique was used to measure the nuclear fission cross section of $^{236}$U relative to the known nuclear fission cross section of $^{235}$U, as well as the angular distributions of fission fragments of both of these nuclei.
-The measurements were carried out on the time-of-flight spectrometer of the neutron complex GNEIS at the NRC ''Kurchatov institute'' –- PNPI for neutrons with energies from 0.3 to 500 MeV.
+The measurements were carried out on the time-of-flight spectrometer of the neutron complex GNEIS at the NRC ``Kurchatov institute'' –- PNPI for neutrons with energies from 0.3 to 500 MeV.
 The results obtained for the fission cross section of $^{236}$U within the total measurement errors are in good agreement with experimental data obtained earlier by other authors using various techniques and neutron sources.
 The average statistical accuracy achieved in this work in the energy range above 0.8 MeV is 2.3\%.
-The average value of the correction, which takes into account the limited solid angle of registration of the position-sensitive fragment detector and the anisotropy of the angular distributions of fission fragments, is $\sim$ 2\%, and its uncertainty is 0.5\%.
-The total average systematic measurement error is largely determined by the uncertainty of the thickness of the targets used and is 1.3\%.
+The average value of the correction, which takes into account the limited solid angle of registration of the position-sensitive fragment detector and the anisotropy of the angular distributions of fission fragments, is $\approx$ 2\%, and its uncertainty is 0.5\%.
+The total average systematic measurement error is largely determined by the uncertainty of the thickness of the targets used and is 1.4\%.

-The results obtained by us on the angular anisotropy of fission fragments of the $^{235}$U and $^{236}$U nuclei by neutrons, depending on the neutron energy, are consistent within the error with the results of previous measurements, including those performed by us earlier for the nucleus $^{235}$U.
+The results obtained by us on the angular anisotropy of fission fragments of the $^{235}$U and $^{236}$U nuclei by neutrons, depending on the neutron energy, are consistent within the error with the results of previous measurements.
+The angular anisotropy of fission fragments of $^{236}$U nuclei by neutrons in the energy range above 20 MeV has been obtained for the first time.

-The result of the work is the values of the angular anisotropy $W(0^{\circ})/W(90^{\circ})$ of fission fragments of the target nucleus $^{235}$U depending on the energy of incident neutrons, obtained by averaging the data of two measurements --- performed by us in 2015 and now; note that the experimental data obtained in both series were processed by the same method.
-As for the data on the angular anisotropy of fission fragments of $^{236}$U nuclei by neutrons, the results obtained by us for the neutron energy range above 20 MeV are the only ones.